big img

 Am I a Good Candidate for ICL (Implantable Contact Lens)?

 Some of the best candidates for ICL are those with high glasses/contact lens prescriptions.
 An ICL can offer the benefit of crisp, clear vision, free of halos and glare.
-A patient should be relatively young, between the ages of 21-45, since presbyopia and cataracts start to develop later in life and could impact the clarity of vision.
+Patients should be relatively young, between the ages of 21-45, since presbyopia and cataracts start to develop later in life and could impact the clarity of vision.

 Can you rub your eyes after ICL?